EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 Operators must make a Due Diligence Statement (‘DDS’) available to Competent Authorities via the EU IT System6 before placing a product on the market or exporting.
 DDS information (see example in Annex 5) must include general supplier and product information, geolocation data in GeoJSON format and the Self-declaration that ‘Due Diligence has been conducted and that no or only negligible risk was identified.’

 However, the DDS does not cover all the information requirements specified in Article 9, nor the risk assessment in Article 10 or the mitigation measures in Article 11.
 Operators must still retain this information for 5 years and provide it to Competent Authorities upon request.
+Operators may appoint an ‘Authorized Representative’ to submit the DDS on their behalf.
+This representative must be based in the EU and could be a supplier or a service provider.
+The operator retains

 7. Engagement level of EFICO suppliers